Endlord15/GalaxyBot/index.md

 ### Changelog

-Here is the changelog: (Currently the bot is currently being worked on!)
+Here is the changelog:
+I just got the Discord bot ready and is almost done, soon it will be released!

 ### Social Media
 ```markdown